amd/HPCTrainingDock/README.md

 To visualize all the input flags that can be provided to the script, run: `./build-docker.sh --help`.

 **NOTE**: In some OS cases, when launching the installation scripts it may be necessary to explictly include the  `--distro` option to avoid "7 arguments instead of 1" type of errors.
+The distribution is auto-detected and is the same as the one from which the script is launched.
+Hence, if a different one is needed, it is necessary to explicitly specify it with the appropriate input flag: `--distro <distro_name>`.

 To show more docker build output, add this option to the build command above: